 - Causes 19 to 21 million cases of acute viral gastroenteritis

 - Leads to 1.7 to 1.9 million outpatient visits and 400,000 emergency department visits

 - Contributes to 56,000 to 71,000 hospitalizations and 570 to 800 deaths, mostly among young children and the elderly

 When you get norovirus, telltale symptoms start showing up shortly after getting infected.
 According to the CDC, common symptoms include diarrhea, vomiting, nausea and stomach pain.
 Additionally, some people may have a fever, headaches and body aches.

-“Typically, symptoms run for 1-3 days,” Dr. Yu said.
+“Typically, stomach flu symptoms run for 1-3 days,” Dr. Yu said.
 “That said, even after infected individuals recover they can still shed the virus in their stool for a few weeks.”